Sep 11, 2024, 8:42 PM

 • During a recent debate, Donald Trump claimed there was no inflation during his presidency, while Kamala Harris criticized his economic policies for favoring the wealthy.

-• Harris also addressed a failed bill aimed at border control, which would have allowed a significant number of illegal aliens to enter the U.S.
+• Harris also discussed a failed bill aimed at addressing illegal immigration and drug trafficking, which would have allowed over 1.8 million illegal aliens to enter the U.S. annually.

 Story